 What is University of Pittsburgh Nursing Honors Program?

 While the traditional BSN program provides a rigorous didactic and clinical curriculum to help students meet the essential BSN competencies, the Nursing Honors program is designed to enrich this experience and provide more applied training and immersive experiential learning in translating evidence into nursing practice.
 This program introduces students to competencies beyond the BSN level—opening doors for additional career opportunities beyond direct clinical care (e.g., graduate school, leadership roles, etc.).
-By completing the Honors Program, students earn a dual degree from the School of Nursing and the University Honors College, designated as a BSN-H degree.
+By completing the Honors Program, students earn a dual degree from the School of Nursing and the David C. Frederick Honors College, designated as a BSN-H degree.

 Why enroll in the Nursing Honors program?